Hip replacement surgeryWhen hip pain becomes too much, we can help

 In arthritis, hip pain comes from the bones rubbing together because the lining between them, that usually allows smooth movement, has been damaged.
-Whatever the cause, we work with a dedicated team of specialists are here to help you get back to doing the things you love, and will support you every step of the way.
+Whatever the cause, we work with a dedicated team of specialists to help you get back to doing the things you love, and who will support you every step of the way.

 The first step is to have an initial consultation with a specialist who will discuss your options for hip replacement surgery or other available treatments.
 Your Consultant Orthopaedic Surgeon will ask you about your lifestyle and medical history to determine possible causes of your pain, they will examine the affected hip joint and you may be referred for a scan.